codedthinking/Chain.jl/README.md

 - There is no need to type `|>` over and over
 - Any line can be commented out or in without breaking syntax, there is no problem with dangling `|>` symbols
 - The state of the pipeline can easily be checked with the `@aside` macro
-- Flattening of `begin ... end` blocks allows you to split your chain over multiple lines
+- Flattening of `begin ... end` blocks allows you to split your with over multiple lines
 - Because everything is just lines with separate expressions and not one huge function call, IDEs can show exactly in which line errors happened
 - Pipe is a name defined by Base Julia which can lead to conflicts